This page gives information on help available for school age children and young people with SEND.

 - how adaptations are made to the curriculum and the learning environment for children and young people with SEN.

 Each school in Bournemouth, Christchurch and Poole has a record on our Family Information Directory.
-In each record there is a `Local Offer SEND' which has a link to SEND information for the school.
+In each record there is a `Local Offer SEND' section which has a link to the SEND policy information published by the school.

-Find out more about SEN support provided by your school by contacting them directly.
+You can find out more about SEND support provided by your child's school by contacting the school directly.

 For independent advice and support you can contact SENDiass.